Galapatours Logo SVG

 Bonita

 Bonita is one of our favorite yachts in the Galápagos fleet, because it was among the first to be custom-designed for cruising the amazing Galápagos Islands.
-Because Bonita features accommodation for a maximum of 20 guests she carries 2 qualified naturalist guides each.
+Because Bonita features accommodation for a maximum of 16 guests, she carries 1 qualified naturalist guide.
 This means you will get a much smaller guest to guide ratio than most other ships in the fleet.

 The operator of Bonita refurbishes the yacht every year.
-This is exceptional, and it means … Read more about Bonita
+This is exceptional, and it means you are always assured of enjoying one of the best-presented yachts in its class.
+The passenger accommodation is fitted out in the traditional nau … Read more about Bonita

 Cabins